talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 2. **Chrome Browser**: You need to have the Chrome browser installed on your local machine.
 3. **Docker Setup**:
    - Ensure Docker is installed on your local machine.
-   - The container is started with `-p 5901:5901` port mapping.

 ## Steps to Connect to the Chrome Remote Desktop